Rhythm in Life and in Popular Art in Sicily

 Another meter of this kind of lighthearted song is the first pherecratic with anacruses, which is as lively as the ancient village sikinnis [satirical dance]:

-Although this essay has served my intended purpose of providing information about the topic, it has merely scratched the surface.
+* * * Although this essay has served my intended purpose of providing information about the topic, it has merely scratched the surface.
 Of course, we have an extremely limited knowledge of this primordial musical world.
 In the best of cases, Italian culture has looked no further back than our Renaissance classics, whenever it has actually stopped its wild-goose chase through the music of every country.
 Our culture has overlooked what is most vital and essential in all of us and has ended up as sterile rhetoric.
 However, if we leave aside all these kinds of developed music and put our ear to the ground, then we will be able to hear the perennial sources of Italian melody, the immortal song of our land, which has long been waiting to make its entrance into art and to enrich it.
 The simple feeling of something that is new and refreshing is exactly where the nobleness of our work lies: the gathering and bringing this material to light with the supreme goal of creating our national art, and of thereby providing a harmonious and glorious image of our way of life.
+The creation of this direct relationship between culture and popular life is a decisive step towards solving our artistic problems.
+However, it cannot be limited to providing superficial notions of an isolated fact or offering mere historical notions of this and that.
+It has to go above and beyond history, looking deeper into the distant past and far-off future of the full and integrated life of the Italic peoples that emerges from the dark ages and from folklore.

 From such a distant perspective, many things that are given far too much importance today will remain obscure, while simple and essential truths will be brought into the open.
 All of a sudden, we can rid ourselves of the prejudices of the mannerism that we have been used to seeing as the final form of music; any developments in our art are no longer seen as essential, but are instead a way of being and a style that can also change.
 And it is this sense of life, beyond the fortuity of a determined time that contains the energy that springs forth from the depths of our soul and drives us onwards in the infinite spiral of our development.
 This is the world of instincts, the world of positive forces that go to create a nation, and it is the only place where art and our lives can find the bases and the core-matter of a true culture.